- Tests are used to help confirm a diagnosis of Lyme disease when a doctor is in doubt.

-Blood tests which look for antibodies to the bacteria that cause Lyme disease are the main test.
+The main type of test is a blood test which looks for antibodies to the bacteria that cause Lyme disease.
 This is known as serology.
 If antibodies have not developed sufficiently, it is possible for these tests to be negative despite active infection.
 Antibodies can persist for years in treated, asymptomatic patients (those with no symptoms), so positive serology does not always indicate active disease.

 In the UK, as in the rest of Europe, the usual method of blood testing is through a 2 tier system.
 A blood sample is sent to the local laboratory with which the GP surgery or hospital has a contract for laboratory services.

-Stage 1 – An EIA or ELISA screening test is used and if this result is equivocal or positive, then the sample is sent on to a specialist reference laboratory for confirmatory testing specific to Lyme disease.
+Tier 1 – An EIA or ELISA screening test is used and if this result is borderline or positive, then the sample is sent on to a specialist reference laboratory for confirmatory testing specific to Lyme disease.

-Stage 2 – the tests carried out at the reference laboratory will include an immunoblot.
+Tier 2 – the tests carried out at the reference laboratory will include an immunoblot.
 The aim of this second tier test is to confirm Lyme disease and identify any false positive Tier 1 results (see following section: Is the blood test always right?)

-Public Health England provides further information on Lyme disease diagnostic services for health professionals and for patients.
+The UK Health Security Agency provides further information on Lyme disease diagnostic services for health professionals and for patients.

 Is the blood test always right?

 No, but we do not know how often it is wrong in the UK: there have been no studies.

-False positive EIA tests (not confirmed by the confirmatory test) can be caused by cross reactions in cases of syphilis, other bacterial infections and Epstein Barr virus (EBV) infection.
+False positive EIA tests (not confirmed by the immunoblot test) can be caused by cross reactions in cases of syphilis, some other bacterial infections and Epstein Barr virus (EBV) infection.

 The possible reasons for a negative test in a person who genuinely has Lyme disease are: